VASP at TACC

 login1$ module load vasp/6.3.0

-Modify the following sample job scripts for VASP jobs on Stampede2, Lonestar6 and Frontera.
+You may use and customize the following sample job scripts for VASP jobs on TACC's Stampede3, Lonestar6 and Frontera resources.

 Sample Job Script: VASP on Lonestar6